Travelling doesn’t have to mean the end of your fitness goals!

-There are a number of compact and lightweight pieces of sports equipment that are ideal for travelling.
-A skipping rope is a great fitness tool, a great calorie burner and fun cardio and doesn’t take up much space in your bag.
+There are a number of compact and lightweight pieces of sports equipment that are ideal for traveling.
+A skipping rope is a great fitness tool, a great calorie burner, and fun cardio and doesn’t take up much space in your bag.

 You may also want to try a set of resistance bands.
 A full set of bands, with a variety of resistances, can weigh as little as a couple of pounds and can fit easily around clothing in a suitcase.
 Resistance-based workouts can provide a great whole-body workout for anyone.

 If you can’t bring equipment or access local facilities, there are still plenty of exercise options.
 We have already mentioned swimming, and you can simply go for a run.
 However, if going a run somewhere new makes you nervous or you are traveling as part of a family so cannot leave your children unsupervised, try yoga, Pilates or HIIT-style circuits, all of which can be done in your hotel room with resources such as YouTube.

 As you can see, exercising with little or no facilities is very doable.
 However, another challenge of staying fit while travelling is maintaining a healthy diet.
 When everyone else is indulging, eating well is hard.

 This where fitness technology and a smartphone can help.
 Calorie-counting apps such as MyFitnessPal and Lose It! are great for staying on track with your diet.
 Since you’re likely to be eating out often, you can browse popular restaurant menus within the apps, which can help you make better decisions on where and what to eat.
 You can also connect with friends via Facebook and your phone and email contacts for encouragement, but be sure to protect that information, especially when travelling.